Back

 The quality and style of the drawings will very much depend upon your story, who the audience is and what you want them to feel.

-There are diferent Quality levels of Animation
+There are different Quality levels of Animation

 Again the quality is down to time, in general, the more time your animator spends, the better the quality of the final piece.